The Library subscribes to several key databases which provide access to

 3. Use the help tools provided in individual databases

-5. Book an appointment with your Subject Librarian, or email them - details on the Library guides
+5. Book an appointment with your Academic Liaison Librarian, or email them - details on the Library guides

 Getting Started with Bloomberg